Srivardhan04/Rag-Chat-Bot/README.md

 The modular design allows customization for specific use cases while maintaining ease of use for general document Q&A.

 ## License

-MIT License - See LICENSE file for details

 Free for educational, research, and commercial use.